Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

 ```

 ### Wrapping it up
-We’ve gone through the absolute basics of Gulp and created workflows that’s able to compile Sass into CSS while watching Sass files for changes at the same time.
+We’ve gone through the absolute basics of Gulp and created a workflow that's able to compile Sass into CSS while watching Sass files for changes at the same time.
 We can run these tasks from `Task Runner Explorer`, beside we can run them with the gulp command in the command line, too.

-We’ve also built a second task, `bundle:scripts`, that concat and uglify all js files in wwwroot.
+We’ve also built a second task, `bundle:scripts`, that concatenate and uglify all js files in wwwroot.

 Lastly, we have a clean task that clears away from the generated files and folder, allowing us to remove any old files that were inadvertently kept.